PieLabs/serve-pie/README.md

-# Serve Pie
+# Serve PIE

-A development server for running pies locally.
+PIE stands for Portable Interaction Element.
+Serve PIE is a  development server for running PIEs locally.

 ## Install

 ### Requirements